 - "Permanent Resident Card"(Form I-551), or the "Alien Registration Receipt Card"(Form I-151)

 - Foreign Passport (Must be stamped "processed for I-551" with expiration date.)

 - I-94 (Must be stamped "Processed for I-551 with expiration date, or Temporary Form I-551," with appropriate information filled in.)

 Have a Valid Social Security Number

 You must have a valid Social Security number to receive financial aid.
 Exceptions to this rule are students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.

 Not in Default on a Loan or Owe a Refund on a Grant

 To be eligible for financial assistance, you must not be in default on a Federal Nursing Loan, Federal Stafford Loan, Federal Supplemental Loan for Students, Institutional Loan, or Federal Direct Loan, nor owe any refund on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant.

 Demonstrate Satisfactory Academic Progress

-Students must maintain Satisfactory Academic Progress, according to the standards and practices of the University.
-Students who fail to maintain satisfactory progress may not receive federal Title IV assistance or state and University need-based grants and scholarships.
+You must maintain Satisfactory Academic Progress, according to the standards and practices of the University.
+If you don't maintain satisfactory progress, you may not receive federal Title IV assistance or state and University need-based grants and scholarships.